ghtmtt/DataPlotly/README.md

 ![Plot interactions](./help/source/img/readme/plot_contour.png)

 ### Multi Plots
-DataPloty allows to create different plot type in the same *plot canvas* but allow also the chance to separate each plot in a different canvas.
+DataPloty allows creation of different plot type in the same *plot canvas* but also allows the chance to separate each plot in a different canvas.

 <aside class="warning">
-Some plot are not compatibles with overlapping or subplotting.
+Some plot are not compatible with overlapping or subplotting.
 A message will warn you when this happens.
 </aside>